Introduction

 Background

-In the late 2000s, Samoa began making efforts to more closely align with Australia and New Zealand.
+In the late 2000s, Samoa began making efforts to align more closely with Australia and New Zealand.
 In 2009, Samoa changed its driving orientation to the left side of the road, in line with other Commonwealth countries.
-In 2011, Samoa jumped forward one day - skipping December 30 - by moving to the west of the International Date Line so that it was one hour ahead of New Zealand and three hours ahead of the east coast of Australia, rather than 23 and 21 hours behind, respectively.
+In 2011, Samoa jumped forward one day - skipping December 30 - by moving to the west side of the International Date Line so that it was one hour ahead of New Zealand and three hours ahead of the east coast of Australia, rather than 23 and 21 hours behind, respectively.

 Visit the Definitions and Notes page to view a description of each topic.